-Interactions between atoms in LAMMPS are normally specified by atom type, unless they are directly bonded together.
-However, as of 2013-4-07, all bonded interactions, including 3-body angle, and 4-body dihedral and improper interactions, are specified by unique by atom ID number.
-(There are typically a large number of angles and bonds in a typical molecule, and the majority of lines in a typical LAMMPS data file are used to keep track of them.)
+Interactions between atoms in LAMMPS which are not bonded together (ie "non-bonded" or "pair" interactions) are specified by atom type.
+Bonded interactions in LAMMPS, (including 3-body angle, and 4-body dihedral and improper interactions), are specified by unique atom ID number.
+(There are typically a large number of angles and bonds in a typical molecule, and this information occupies the majority of in a typical LAMMPS data file.)